ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 {CODE multi_map_2@Indexes\IndexingPolymorphicData.cs /}

-You can also use the Linq provider if your objects implement an interface, IAnimal for instance:
+You can also use the LINQ provider if your objects implement an interface, `IAnimal` for instance:

 {CODE multi_map_3@Indexes\IndexingPolymorphicData.cs /}

 ## Other ways

-Another option would be to modify the way we generate the Entity-Name for subclasses of Animal, like so:
+Another option would be to modify the way we generate the Entity-Name for subclasses of `Animal`, like so:

 {CODE other_ways_1@Indexes\IndexingPolymorphicData.cs /}

 Using this method, we can now index on all animals using:

 {CODE-BLOCK:csharp}
 from animal in docs.Animals
 select new { animal.Name }
 {CODE-BLOCK/}

 But what happen when you don't want to modify the entity name of an entity?